 Neck pain is the 4th leading cause of disability in the United States with an annual prevalence of over 30%.

 Today we are discussing the ins and outs of that pain in your neck!
-The papers we are reviewing are Epidemiology, Diagnosis, and Treatment of Neck Pain and Neck pain and disability outcomes following chiropractic upper cervical care: a retrospective case series (Reference links available on back panel).
+The papers we are reviewing are Epidemiology, Diagnosis, and Relief of Neck Pain and Neck pain and disability outcomes following chiropractic upper cervical care: a retrospective case series (Reference links available on back panel).

 The first paper discusses the ins and outs of how neck pain affects the population and what is generally done about it.
 We know that neck pain affects roughly 2 in 5 people at any given time.
 And that 50% of those people will continue to experience some form of pain or discomfort ongoing in the neck.
 In patients with neurological implications, meaning the spinal cord is affected, or the nerve roots are affected, then surgery can be effective at relieving pain in the short term, but not long term for most.
 There is a general pattern that females of mid age tend to have more neck pain than males because their neck structure is different, especially when it comes to whiplash and concussions in motor vehicle accidents and sports injuries.
 If you add to that stress of life and poor postures from sitting at desk jobs, these are the common occurrences and progenitors for neck problems.